In the context of organic chemistry reactions, which of the follo... | Channels for Pearson+

 1

-Clarify that a catalyst is not consumed in the reaction, meaning it is not permanently altered or used up during the reaction.
+Recognize the leaving group: In a nucleophilic substitution, the leaving group is the atom or group that is replaced by the nucleophile.

-Note that a catalyst does not shift the equilibrium position of a reaction; it only helps the system reach equilibrium faster.
+Differentiate from other reaction types: A nucleophilic substitution does not involve the formation of a carbocation intermediate, elimination to form a double bond, or addition to a double bond.

-Conclude that the correct description of a catalyst's role is that it increases the rate of a reaction without being consumed.
+Conclude that the characteristic feature of a nucleophilic substitution reaction is the exchange of a leaving group with a nucleophile.

 Watch next